fmaguire/mag_sim_paper/manuscript.md

 At best across all binners, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes were assigned to the correct MAG.
 While a majority of chromosomally located VF genes (73-98%) and AMR genes (53%) were binned correctly, only 16% of GI VFs (n=809), 45% of GI AMR genes (n=11), and not a single plasmid associated VF (n=3) or AMR gene (n=20) were correctly binned.
 This included critical high-threat MGE-associated AMR genes such as oxacillinases (OXA) and _Klebsiella pneumoniae_ carbapenemases (KPC).
-One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see suppl. discussion & [Fig.
+One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see supplementary information & [Fig.
 S3](#fig:geneContent)).
-We also observed a higher variability in both the read depth and read coverage in MGEs regions (Fig. @fig:avgcoverage, [S7](#fig:depthbyspp), and [S8](#fig:perbasedepth)).
+We also observed a higher variability in both the read depth and read coverage in MGEs (Fig. @fig:avgcoverage, [S7](#fig:depthbyspp), and [S8](#fig:perbasedepth)).
 This, combined with previous studies observing fragmented ORF predictions in draft genomes, can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].
 Although not yet developed, methods that combine the assembly/binning pipelines tested here with read-based inference would provide a better sense of which functions are potentially being missed by the MAG reconstructions.

 Our simulated metagenomic community comprised 30 distinct bacterial genomes with varying degrees of relatedness.
 While this diversity can be representative of certain clinical samples [@doi:10.1186/s12879-017-2727-8; @doi:10.1128/JCM.42.11.5176-5183.2004; @doi:10.1038/s41598-017-07790-9], other environments with relevance to public health such as the human gut, soil, and livestock can have 100-1000s of species [@doi:10.1007/s00248-013-0344-7; @doi:10.1128/AEM.00592-09; @doi:10.1371/journal.pone.0006669; @doi:10.1038/s41598-017-12481-6].
 In addition, MGEs such as GIs and plasmids are known to recombine, producing closely related variants [@doi:10.1016/j.micinf.2005.12.028; @doi:10.1128/JB.186.7.2115-2122.2004; @doi:10.1038/s41467-020-17278-2] that could further complicate assembly from a metagenomic sample.
-Polymorphic MGEs were not deliberately introduced in our simulated metagenome.
+Polymorphic MGEs were not explicitly introduced in our simulated metagenome.
 Consequently, our analysis likely over-represents the effectiveness of the methods tested in a public-health setting.
 Metagenomic simulation is also unlikely to perfectly represent the noise and biases in real metagenomic sequencing but it does provide the ground-truth necessary for evaluation [@doi:10.1093/gigascience/giy069; @doi:10.1186/s40168-019-0633-6].
 This simulation approach, combined with the development of an MGE/AMR-focused mock metagenome (similarly to the mockrobiota initiative [@doi:10.1128/mSystems.00062-16]), could provide a key resource to develop and validate new binning approaches and different sequencing strategies.